 Fellows are strongly encouraged to participate in clinical or laboratory research, with the goal of completing their projects by the end of the year and submitting the results for publication.
 Faculty interests include perioperative brain health, mechanisms of cerebral protection, sedation and consciousness.

 Applicants must be able to obtain a California medical license prior to starting and are appointed as clinical instructors.
-This is a non-ACGME accredited fellowship that is structured to match the format suggested by the Society for Neuroscience in Anesthesiology and Critical Care as well as the International Council on Perioperative Neuroscience Training.
-Further, there is the opportunity to work as an attending physician for 1-2 days/ week, where additional income is an option.
+This fellowship is structured to match the format suggested by the Society for Neuroscience in Anesthesiology and Critical Care (SNACC), and is accredited by the International Council on Perioperative Neuroscience Training (ICPNT).
+Further, we offer the opportunity to work as an attending physician, earning additional income, for one to two days per week.

 Please send all inquiries to the fellowship director: